PrincetonUniversity/job_defense_shield/docs/alert/too_many_cores_per_gpu.md

 - `excluded_users`: (Optional) List of users to exclude from receiving emails.

-- `admin_emails`: (Optional) The emails sent to users will also be sent to these administator emails.
-This applies when the `--email` option is used.
+- `admin_emails`: (Optional) List of administrator email addresses that should receive copies of the emails that are sent to users.

+- `email_subject`: (Optional) Subject of the email message to users.

+- `report_title`: (Optional) Title of the report to system administrators.

 ## Report for System Administrators